-In this study the nailfold capillaries of 75 individuals will be evaluated by DVNC (Optilia Digital Capillaroscopy System, Optilia OP-120 021, Optilia Instruments AB, Sweden) (Fig. 1).
-DVNC will be performed with low magnification (x20; for global evaluation of the entire nailfold area) and high magnification (x200; for more detailed observations of separate capillaries).
-Nailfolds of the 2nd to the 5th finger of both hands will be examined.
-For the high magnification setting a total of 32 pictures (4 consecutive images per nailfold, each covering 1 mm) will be taken [15, 16].
-For standardization and quality assurance the DVNC is performed after 15-20 min of acclimatization at room temperature in a sitting position.
-Smoking and caffeinated beverages should be avoided at least four hours before DVNC to avoid capillary constriction.
-In our study a semiquantitative image analysis based on the microangiopathy evolution score presented by Cutolo et al. will be applied [15].
-The intraand inter-rater reliability of this semiquantitative scoring-algorithm has been demonstrated [17].
-Interpretation of findings will be based on criteria established by the EULAR study group [18].
-Several capillaroscopic parameters will be evaluated and scored, e.g. presence of enlarged (>20 μm loop diameter) and giant capillaries (loop diameter > 50 μm), hemorrhages and/or hemosiderin deposits, capillary loss (< 9-10 capillaries per linear mm counted at the distal row of the nailfold), disorganization of the vascular array (distribution and orientation) and ramified capillaries/neoangiogenesis (tortuous, branching, bushy, coiled) (Table 1).
+AB, Sweden) (figure 1).
+DVNC will be performed with low magnification (x20; for global evaluation of the entire nailfold area) and high magnification (x200; for more detailed observation of separate capillaries).
+Nailfolds of the second to the fifth finger of both hands will be examined.
+For the high magnification setting, a total of 32 pictures (four consecutive images per nailfold, each covering 1mm) will be taken.^{15 I6} For standardisation and quality assurance, the DVNC is performed after 15-20 min of acclimatisation at room temperature in a sitting position.
+Smoking and caffeinated beverages should be avoided at least 4 hours before DVNC to avoid capillary constriction.
+In our study, a semiquantitative image analysis based on the microangiopathy evolution score presented by Cutolo et al will be applied.15 The intrarater and inter-rater reliability of this semiquantitative scoring algorithm has been demonstrated.17 Interpretation of findings will be based on criteria established by the European League Against Rheumatism (EULAR) study group.18 Several capillaroscopic parameters will be evaluated and scored, for example, presence of enlarged (>20μm loop diameter) and giant capillaries (loop diameter >50 μm), haemorrhages and/or haemosiderin deposits, capillary loss (<9-10 capillaries per linear mm counted at the distal row of the nailfold), disorganisation of the vascular array (distribution and orientation) and ramified capillaries/neoangiogenesis (tortuous, branching, bushy, coiled) (table 1).
 Optionally, further morphological characteristics may be described.
-To evaluate patient characteristics possibly associated with specific DVNC patterns, the following parameters will prospectively be assessed: the psoriasis area and severity index score (PASI), presence of nail psoriasis such as pitting, onycholysis, hyperkeratosis, discoloration, disfiguring, or hemorrhages, presence of psoriasis arthritis, demographic and clinical data (e.g. age, gender, duration of the disease, drug intake, circulating markers of endothelial damage and inflammation, accompanying medical conditions (incl. history of cardiovascular disease).
+To evaluate patient characteristics possibly associated with specific DVNC patterns, the following parameters will prospectively be assessed: the PASI score, presence of nail psoriasis such as pitting, onycholysis, hyperkeratosis, discolouration, disfiguring or haemorrhages, presence of psoriasis arthritis, demographic and clinical data (eg, age, gender, duration of the disease, drug intake, circulating markers of endothelial damage and inflammation (table 2), accompanying medical conditions (including history of cardiovascular disease)).